dmaldona/uqgrid/scripts/run/README.md

 | IEEE-39 | 39 | New England test system |
 | ACTIVSg200 | 200 | Synthetic 200-bus system |
 | ACTIVSg500 | 500 | Synthetic 500-bus system |

+The default-config generator knows about the ACTIVSg systems, but the tracked example configs in this directory are the IEEE configs above.
+ACTIVSg runs require the corresponding RAW/DYR files to be available locally.

 ---